-Another are you will want padding for your pack is around the hips.
-Most hiking packs have at least one sets of straps with quick release clips to help distribute weight evenly.
+Another area you will want padding for your pack is around the hips.
+Most hiking packs have at least one set of straps with quick-release clips to help distribute weight evenly.
 To give your lower body more support and prevent chafing, having a padded hip belt can make your DIY hiking pack much more comfortable.

 Who doesn’t love extra pockets?
 Besides the space available in the interior of your pack, you will likely also want to sew exterior pockets for extra storage space.
 Most standard packs have at least two pockets on each side (made of either mesh netting or ripstop nylon) capable of carrying a Nalgene-sized water bottle.

 But the best part of DIY projects is that you can add as many pockets as you want!
 You might, for example, consider adding small zippered pockets to the front of the pack for your cellphone, sunglasses, or camera.

 Backpacking frames typically fall into two categories: internal and external frames.
 Whether or not you need a frame system for your DIY backpack is really dependent on the demands of your hiking trip.
 This feature will add a little complexity to your pattern, but can be created rather cheaply using PVC pipe.

 By crisscrossing elastic cord through small loopholes in the front of your pack, you can create a flexible storage space for coats, sleeping bags, or other awkwardly shaped items.
 To make this work, you will also want to purchase additional hardware (such as clips called “barrel lock cord closures”) that allow you to tighten and loosen the cords to adjust for different-sized items.

 - Hydration ports